THOMASELOVE/431-packages/README.md

 # 431-packages

+## THIS NEEDS TO BE REVISED BEFORE AUGUST 13

-These instructions are meant to be used after you've completed the installation of R and RStudio, as described in [the Software section](https://thomaselove.github.io/431-2023/software.html) of [our main course website](https://thomaselove.github.io/431-2023).
+These instructions are meant to be used after you've completed the installation of R and RStudio, as described in [the Software section](https://thomaselove.github.io/431-2024/software.html) of [our main course website](https://thomaselove.github.io/431-2024).

 ## R Packages to Install for 431